laracasts/Behat-Laravel-Extension/readme.md

 }
 ```

 That's it!
-The trait will do the rest; before each scenario runs, if your database needs to be migrated, it will be!
+The trait will do the rest.
+Before each scenario runs, if your database needs to be migrated, it will be!

 ### Database Transactions